YJ9501/bodyfat-calculator/README.md

 Accordind to some popular books, estimating the percentage of body fat is at least a part, considered to assess body health.
 The books show that age, skin-fold measurements and body circumference measurements are used to estimate body fat.
 Additionally, online body fat percentage calculators show that among age, skin-fold measurements and body circumference measurements, "AGE", "WEIGHT","HEIGHT", "WRIST",HIP" are often used.

+The analysis will base on the faxt that Percentage of body fat for an individual can be estimated once body density has been determined.
+Therefore, we would try to figure out if body-fat percentage is highly-related with body density.

 ## Data Description:

-1.Health assessment method support: Accordind to some popular books, estimating the percentage of body fat is at least a part, considered to assess body health.
-The books show that age, skin-fold measurements and body circumference measurements are used to estimate body fat.
-2.Fact: Percentage of body fat for an individual can be estimated once body density has been determined.
-Therefore, we would try to figure out if body-fat percentage is highly-related with body density.
-3.Equation and  Definition:
-Siri (1956)) assume that the body consists of two components - lean body tissue and fat tissue.
-D = 1/[(A/a) + (B/b)], B = (1/D)*[ab/(a-b)] - [b/(a-b)],
-D = Body Density (gm/cm^3)
-A = proportion of lean body tissue
-B = proportion of fat tissue (A+B=1) a = density of lean body tissue (gm/cm^3) b = density of fat tissue (gm/cm^3),

-"Siri's equation":
-Percentage of Body Fat (i.e. 100*B) = 495/D - 450.
-From Siri's equation, we get the relationship between body fat percentage and  body density.
-4. There is a method to calculate body density accurately based on determining body volume by underwater submersion.
-But it is hard for doctors who want to and easily quickly determine a patient’s body fat percentage based on commonly available measurements to use.

-### Data Set:
 The data is a real collection of 252 men with measurements of their percentage of body fat and various body circumference measurements as follows:

 Age (years)